 This attention to detail even continued when they ordered food.
 A thoughtful and visual experience.
-Staff pointing at food and drinks, maintaining eye contact and making it very easy to understand and be understood.
+Staff pointed at food and drinks, maintaining eye contact and making it very easy to understand and be understood.

 Accessible customer journey

 What is clear is that all the small touches that have been implemented here mean a deaf theatre-goer is the same as any other.
-Which is a perfect example of what happens when access is built in from the start and across the whole customer journey.
+This is a perfect example of what happens when access is built in from the start and across the whole customer journey.